Gotszalk/cv-gen/README.md

 # CV Generator

 This is tool to generate CV using XSL transformations from content in XML.
-Output file is html with styles in css, which can be printed to PDF from the browser.
+Output file is html with styles in css, which can be printed to PDF using the browser.

 Tested on Linux with xsltproc, Chromium and Firefox.